pujanbohora/knowledgeGraph_Movies/Deliverables/Documentation.md

 ![grossEarning](../schema-diagrams/UserRating/userRatings.jpg)
 #### Axioms
+1. UserRatingObservation → hasResultTime → RatingDate
+     * `UserRatingObservation SubClassOf hasResultTime only RatingDate` <br />
+          The ramge of the relationship hasResultTime must be RatingDate.

+     * `UserRatingObservation SubClassOf hasResultTime some RatingDate` <br />
+          Every UserRatingObservation must have at least one hasResultTime linked to a RatingDate.

+2. UserRatingObservation → providedByPlatform → Platform
+     * `UserRatingObservation SubClassOf providedByPlatform only Platform` <br />
+           The range of the relationship providedByPlatform must be Platform.

+     * `UserRatingObservation SubClassOf providedByPlatform some Platform` <br />
+          Every UserRatingObservation must be linked to at least one Platform.

-1. UserRatingObservation → observedProperty → RatingType
+3. UserRatingObservation → observedProperty → RatingType
      * `UserRatingObservation SubClassOf observedProperty only RatingType` <br />
           The range of the relationship observedProperty must be RatingType.

      * `UserRatingObservation SubClassOf observedProperty some RatingType` <br />
           Every UserRatingObservation must observe at least one RatingType.

-2. UserRatingObservation → hasSimpleResult → rdfs:NumericRatingValue
-     * `UserRatingObservation SubClassOf hasSimpleResult only rdfs:NumericRatingValue` <br />
-          The range of the relationship hasSimpleResult must be rdfs:NumericRatingValue.

-     * `UserRatingObservation SubClassOf hasSimpleResult some rdfs:NumericRatingValue` <br />
-          Every UserRatingObservation must have a simple result as a numeric rating value.

-3. UserRatingObservation → hasResultTime → RatingDate
-     * `UserRatingObservation SubClassOf hasResultTime only RatingDate` <br />
-          The range of the relationship hasResultTime must be RatingDate.

-     * `UserRatingObservation SubClassOf hasResultTime some RatingDate` <br />
-          Every UserRatingObservation must have a result time as a RatingDate.

-     * `UserRatingObservation SubClassOf hasResultTime max 1 RatingDate` <br />
-          Each UserRatingObservation can have at most one hasResultTime relationship.

-4. UserRatingObservation → hasResult → RatingValue
-     * `UserRatingObservation SubClassOf hasResult only RatingValue` <br />
-          The range of the relationship hasResult must be RatingValue.

-     * `UserRatingObservation SubClassOf hasResult some RatingValue` <br />
-          Every UserRatingObservation must have a result represented by a RatingValue.

-5. UserRatingObservation → hasObservedMovie → Movie
+4. UserRatingObservation → hasObservedMovie → Movie
      * `UserRatingObservation SubClassOf hasObservedMovie only Movie` <br />
           The range of the relationship hasObservedMovie must be Movie.

      * `UserRatingObservation SubClassOf hasObservedMovie some Movie` <br />
           Every UserRatingObservation must observe at least one Movie.

+5. UserRatingObservation → hasSimpleResult → RatingValue
+     * `UserRatingObservation SubClassOf hasSimpleResult only RatingValue` <br />
+          The range of the relationship hasSimpleResult must be RatingValue.

+     * `UserRatingObservation SubClassOf hasSimpleResult some RatingValue` <br />
+          Every UserRatingObservation must have at least one simple result as a RatingValue.

 6. Platform → hasAPlatformName → xsd
-     * `Platform SubClassOf hasAPlatformName only xsd:String` <br />
+     * `Platform SubClassOf hasAPlatformName only xsd:string` <br />
-          The range of the relationship hasAPlatformName must be xsd:String.
+          The range of the relationship hasAPlatformName must be of type xsd:string.

-     * `Platform SubClassOf hasAPlatformName some xsd:String` <br />
+     * `Platform SubClassOf hasAPlatformName some xsd:string` <br />
-          Every Platform must have a platform name represented as a string.
+          Every Platform must have a name represented as a string.

 7. RatingType → hasADescription → xsd
-     * `RatingType SubClassOf hasADescription only xsd:String` <br />
+     * `RatingType SubClassOf hasADescription only xsd:string` <br />
-          The range of the relationship hasADescription must be xsd:String.
+          The range of the relationship hasADescription must be of type xsd:string.

-     * `RatingType SubClassOf hasADescription some xsd:String` <br />
+     * `RatingType SubClassOf hasADescription some xsd:string` <br />
           Every RatingType must have a description represented as a string.

 8. RatingType → hasMaxScale → xsd
      * `RatingType SubClassOf hasMaxScale only xsd:int` <br />
-          The range of the relationship hasMaxScale must be xsd:int.
+          The range of the relationship hasMaxScale must be of type xsd:int.

      * `RatingType SubClassOf hasMaxScale some xsd:int` <br />
           Every RatingType must have a maximum scale represented as an integer.

+9. RatingValue → hasSimpleResult → xsd
+     * `RatingValue SubClassOf hasSimpleResult only xsd:float` <br />
+          The range of the relationship hasSimpleResult must be of type xsd:float.

+     * `RatingValue SubClassOf hasSimpleResult some xsd:float` <br />
+          Every RatingValue must have a result represented as a float.

+10. `RatingDate ⊓ Platform ⊑ ⊥` <br />
+          RatingDate and Platform are disjoint classes, meaning an entity cannot belong to both classes simultaneously.

+11. `Movie ⊓ Platform ⊑ ⊥` <br />
+          Movie and Platform are disjoint classes, meaning an entity cannot belong to both classes simultaneously.

 ### Inflation
 **Source Pattern :** Temporal Extent Pattern